Germany expresses 'deep shame' for Nazi destruction of Poland | DW | 01.08.2019

 'Feeling of injustice'

-There is, however, a Polish "feeling of injustice or lack of compensation for harm and losses suffered" during World War II, his Polish counterpart said.
-A parliamentary team is assessing the cost of damages.
+But his Polish counterpart stressed a Polish "feeling of injustice or lack of compensation for harm and losses suffered" during World War II.
+A parliamentary team is assessing the cost of damages, Czaputowicz said.

 The parliamentary assessment would be part of future discussions, Czaputowicz said.